 WiLS agrees to serve as General Project Manager for WPLC and to provide the following services:

-Coordinate governance process according to bylaws and as directed by the Board
+Coordinate governance process according to bylaws and as directed by the Board and Steering Committee.

-Coordinate and manage WPLC communication
+Coordinate and manage WPLC communication.

-Manage all aspects of WPLC projects, product explorations and collaborative service opportunities as determined by the Board
+Manage all aspects of WPLC projects, product explorations, and collaborative service opportunities as determined by the Board and Steering Committee.

-Research and explore potential statewide products and collaborative service opportunities

 Serve as fiscal agent for WPLC